 They are not usually known as pests, but many people consider them to be so.
 These can be found in large numbers in the garden or home.
-These are also known as flower fly or syrphid fly, and they eat a wide range of foods.
+These are also known as a flower fly or syrphid fly, and they eat a wide range of foods.

-They can be an annoyance for gardeners and homeowners because they can get everywhere and often mistaken for more deadly pests.
+They can be an annoyance for gardeners and homeowners because they can get everywhere and are often mistaken for more deadly pests.
 For example, there are over 6000 species of hoverflies found on the West Coast alone.

 They are beneficial to the garden as they feast on bugs such as leafhoppers and aphids, which can cause disease in plants.
 In addition, hoverfly presence often makes it easy to identify infected plants as they keep returning to the flowers to eat pests.

 Hoverfly larvae are natural predators as they feed on these insects and attach themselves to a stem and build a cocoon.
 They emerge from cocoons after ten days and feed voraciously on garden-harming insects such as aphids.